Republicans scramble to end impasse over McCarthy's imperiled speakership bid

 Kevin McCarthy faces growing pressure to end the impasse over his imperiled speakership bid after two consecutive days of failed votes.
-But even after proposing major concessions to his hardline opponents late Wednesday, it remains unclear if the California Republican will be able to lock in the support he needs to win the gavel, and patience is wearing thin among lawmakers as the fight drags on.
+Even after proposing major concessions to his hardline conservative opponents late Wednesday, it remains unclear if the California Republican will be able to lock in the 218 votes he needs to win the gavel.

-Republican holdouts are meeting Thursday morning at 8 a.m.
-ET, according to Rep. Warren Davidson, who supports McCarthy.
+As the fight drags on, patience is wearing thin among lawmakers.
+Moderates have also grown increasingly frustrated over the concessions, which many believe may make it harder for the new GOP majority to effectively govern, though they will likely still swallow them.

-"I think after that, they'll talk to Leader McCarthy and hopefully close up a deal," the Ohio Republican told CNN's Kaitlan Collins on "CNN This Morning."
+The House is set to reconvene on Thursday at 12 p.m.
+ET.
+It's unclear if a seventh vote on McCarthy's speakership will happen then or if Republicans will move to adjourn.
+McCarthy is leery of having additional votes that show 20 members are opposed to him and he wants to demonstrate some forward momentum, a source familiar with the matter tells CNN.

 In a series of new concessions first reported by CNN Wednesday night, McCarthy agreed to propose a rules change that would allow just one member to call for a vote to oust a sitting speaker, according to two sources familiar with the matter.
 McCarthy had initially proposed a five-member threshold, down from current conference rules that require half of the GOP to call for such a vote.